-Video Conference Meeting was called to order by President Jim Lindner on July 31, at 3:06pm
+Video Conference Meeting was called to order by President Jim Lindner on February 12, at 2:07pm

 Minutes from the last meeting were approved as posted.

-Treasurer’s report was accepted as shown.
+Treasurer’s report was accepted as shown (slide 5)

 Statistics for RootesReview, Facebook and Website visitation are available in the slides.

 No progress on advertising.
 One new business card ad was added and two are lost.